ganeti/ganeti/doc/design-disks.rst

 points to a disk that doesn't exist in the config).

-The 'upgrade' operation for the config should check if disks are top level citizens and if not it has to extract the disk objects from the instances and replace them with their uuids.
+The 'upgrade' operation for the config should check if disks are top level citizens and if not it has to extract the disk objects from the instances, replace them with their uuids, and copy the disk template.
 In case of the 'downgrade' operation (where disks will be made again part of the `Instance` object) all disks that are not attached to any instance at all will be ignored (removed from config).
+The disk template of the
+instance is set to the disk template of any disk attached to it.
+If there are multiple disk templates present, the downgrade fails and the user is requested to detach disks from the instances.

 Apply Disk modifications